 Does trazodone make a dog sleepy?

 Trazodone is commonly used to help humans with sleep issues.
-Drowsiness may also be a side effect of giving this drug to your pup.
+Because it can be used as a sedative, drowsiness may be a side effect of giving this drug to your pup.

 How much trazodone will calm a dog?